itsbaraa/Robot-Arm-Joint/README.md

-# Robot Arm Elbow Mount
+# Robot Arm Mount Bracket

 U-shaped elbow mount bracket designed for a robot arm.

 ## Overview
-This design should improve the stability and strength of the shape by increasing both of the thickness and the fillet radius.
+This design should improve the stability and strength of the shape by increasing the thickness and the fillet radius.

 Modified aspects: